Atenrev/detectron2_panels_detector/readme.md

 # Panels detector
 ## Description
-This repository contains the associated files to train a comic panels segmenter.
+This repository contains the associated files to train a comic panels segmenter using the Detectron2 library.

 ## Set up
 - Create a conda environment with Python 3.9